 Most people can’t answer that question immediately.
-The reason is simple; it is a tough question to answer.
-The funds could be for a new car, a vacation home, retirement, education.
+The reason is simple; it is a tricky question to answer.
 The answer is dependent on the goals of the person asking the question.
+The funds could be for a new car, a vacation home, retirement, or education.

 Should you invest in an annuity?

-I believe that the basis of all long term investing that concern funds for retirement should be in something safe and secure and free of risk.
-Also, I think that a portion of your long term retirement funds should have some degree of risk.
-With risk comes the possibility of gain, the gain can help offset inflation and add to the retirement pot.
+I believe that the basis of all long-term investing that concerns funds for retirement should be in something safe, secure, and free of risk.
+Also, I think a portion of your long-term retirement funds should have some risk.
+With risk comes the possibility of gain; the gain can help offset inflation and add to the retirement pot.

 Consider a plan that includes an annuity as your choice for your safe and secure funds for a straightforward reason.
 Insurance companies who provide annuities do not care how long you live, and they will accept the responsibility of providing you income, the income you cannot ever outlive, regardless of how long you live.

-Once your base is in place, then add investments which can have some risk but also some more substantial rewards.
-Then as you age and get closer to retirement time, slowly convert your risk investments to the safe and secure side, the annuity side — a simple and easy approach to managing your retirement plan.
+Once your base is in place, add investments that can have some risk and more substantial rewards.
+Then as you age and get closer to retirement time, slowly convert your risk investments to the safe and secure side, the annuity side — a simple and straightforward approach to managing your retirement plan.